vadash/mpv-lazy-en/README.md

 # discuss

+!!!
+DO NOT talk about mpv-lazy there !!!

 https://www.svp-team.com/forum/viewtopic.php?id=6281

-DO NOT talk about mpv-lazy there.
+!!!
+DO NOT talk about mpv-lazy there !!!

 Just good info about models.
 You can replace 46 model file (onnx) with new one if you need.
-For example, 4.20 is nice for anime
+For example, 4.20 is nice for anime if you have performance